Orlando Women’s Divorce Attorney

 Women face unique challenges in a divorce.
-Fortunately, an Orlando women’s divorce attorney with the O’Mara Law Group can provide you with expert representation to ensure your rights — and needs — are being met.
+Fortunately, a women’s divorce attorney from the O’Mara Law Group can provide you with expert representation to ensure your rights — and needs — are being met.

 Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

-Divorce can also have significant financial imparts for women, particularly if you are a homemaker with little to no income.
+Divorce can also have significant financial impacts for women, particularly if they are a stay-at-home-mom navigating a divorce with little to no income.
 A study revealed that women experienced a 45 percent drop in their standard of living after a divorce; In the same time frame, men only experienced a 25 percent drop.

 We’ll guide you through divorce proceedings, such as division of property, alimony, parenting, searching for a child custody lawyer, navigating child support, and handling post-divorce modifications and mediation.
 Contact us for experienced representation.

-Why work with an Orlando-based women’s divorce attorney from the O’Mara Law Group?
+Why work with a women’s divorce attorney from the O’Mara Law Group?

 Going through a divorce may be one of the most difficult and emotionally challenging experiences of your life.
 Often, you have to make tough decisions that will affect your life years down the line.
 This is not a journey you want to embark on alone, and you don’t have to.
-Our skilled Orlando divorce lawyers in Florida are ready to take on your case and help you get through this.
+Our skilled attorneys are ready to take on your case and help you get through this.

 Let an Experienced Women's Divorce Lawyer Help You Navigate the Process

-How does divorce work in Florida for women?
+How does divorce work for women in Florida?

 Step 1: Filing a Petition